How to Treat Dry Mouth from CPAP: A Comprehensive Guide for Sleep Apnea Patients

 Some studies suggest that the high pressure in the mouth created by CPAP can interfere with the production and flow of saliva, which normally keeps your mouth moist and lubricated.
 Saliva also helps wash away bacteria, food particles, and acids that can harm your teeth and gums.

-How Does CPAP Dry Mouth Affect You?
+How Does Dry Mouth from CPAP Affect You?

 Increased risk of tooth decay